Kazakhstan

 Latest developments

-Kazakhstan participated in the Second Meeting of States Parties to the TPNW (2MSP) in November and December 2023 and was confirmed as president of the third meeting in March 2025.
-Its Minister of Foreign Affairs, Murat Nurtleu, said that Kazakhan’s key priorities during its presidency would be to establish an international trust fund for victim assistance and environment remediation, to make progress in universalising the Treaty, and to ‘encourage closer dialogue’ between nuclear-armed States and TPNW supporters.
-He announced plans for a meeting of nuclear-weapon-free zone states in Kazakhstan in 2024 to discuss the TPNW.2
+At the Second Meeting of States Parties (2MSP) to the TPNW in 2023, Kazakhstan was confirmed as the President of the Third Meeting of States Parties (3MSP) in March 2025.
+Kazakhstan's Minister of Foreign Affairs, Murat Nurtleu, said that Kazakhan’s priorities during its presidency would be to establish an international trust fund for victim assistance and environmental remediation, to make progress in universalising the Treaty, and to ‘encourage closer dialogue’ between nuclear-armed states and TPNW supporters.1 In addition to presiding over the 3MSP, Kazakhstan currently serves as a co-chair, together with Kiribati, of an informal working group on victim assistance, environmental remediation, and international cooperation and assistance under the TPNW.
+In this capacity, it held consultations with various stakeholders in 2024, including communities affected by the use and testing of nuclear weapons.

 Recommendations